Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 Enhanced Customer Engagement

-In fact, a survey found that 64% of consumers expect companies to engage with them on social media, which shows just how critical this interaction is for maintaining customer satisfaction.
+A survey shows 64% of consumers expect companies to engage with them on social platforms, proving interaction is vital for customer satisfaction.

 Access to Valuable Insights